Freeway Ricky Ross: In popular culture

 Ross was a key figure in filmmaker Kevin Booth's documentary American Drug War: The Last White Hope.
 The second episode of the first season of BET's American Gangster documentary series was focused on the story of Ricky Ross and his connection to the Iran–Contra scandal.

 Ross was a guest interview on VH1's Planet Rock History of Crack and Hip Hop Documentary.

 Ross is featured in the 2015 two-part documentary Freeway: Crack in the System, which details various levels of the drug trade, the Iran–Contra affair, and mass incarceration.
 In 2016, the documentary was nominated for an Emmy for Outstanding Investigative Journalism: Long Form.

 In the 2014 film Kill the Messenger, Ross is portrayed by Michael K. Williams.

 Ross claims his lifestyle and cocaine business, as well as his suspected involvement in the Iran-Contra Affair, heavily influenced the fictional character Franklin Saint, the protagonist of the FX crime drama television series Snowfall.
-Ross says he and the shows creator, John Singleton, "partnered up to make a movie", but that Singleton "disappeared" before going on to make Snowfall.
+Ross says he and the show's creator, John Singleton, "partnered up to make a movie", but that Singleton "disappeared" before going on to make Snowfall.
 Singleton died in 2019 and never confirmed Ross' claims.

+The Coup, in their single My Favorite Mutiny talk about CIA involvement in the rise of Ricky Ross.